Plastic Procedures > Cosmetic Procedures > Breast

 Q - What are the symptoms that may occur in the first five days after Breast Reconstructive procedures?

 A - Soreness which could be managed by pain killer’s medications and there may be edema or swelling.

 A - There is no doubt that the followers of the medical instructions and close follow up visits are the main factors for the success of any surgical procedure.
-If not, the process to achieve the agreed outcomes before, the process repeats at reduced cost.

 Q - When can we get the final results?

 A - The final results is achieved after the first three months.